mongodb/docs/source/includes/api/list-tables/admin-blockstore-create-request-documents.rst

    * - assignmentEnabled
      - boolean
-     - Flag indicating whether this :term:`blockstore` can be assigned backup jobs.
+     - *Optional.* Flag indicating whether this :term:`blockstore` can be assigned backup jobs.

    * - encryptedCredentials
      - boolean
-     - Flag indicating whether the username and password for this blockstore were encrypted using the :ref:`credentialstool <encrypt-mongodb-user-credentials>`.
+     - *Optional.* Flag indicating whether the username and password for this blockstore were encrypted using the :ref:`credentialstool <encrypt-mongodb-user-credentials>`.

    * - id